 Introduction

 Welcome to Balloon Navigator documentation!
 This page explains everything it is to know about Balloon Navigator.
-Use the menu on the left to move between sections.
+Use menu on the left to move between sections.

 If you have any questions not covered here, feel free to send an email to [email protected]